Chiricahua multidentata

 Distribution

 Central America and North America.
-The name Chiricahua references the Chiricahua Mountains in southeastern Arizona, a hotspot within the Madrean Sky Islands region, though this specific association for C. multidentata requires confirmation.
+The name Chiricahua references the Chiricahua Mountains in southeastern Arizona, a biodiversity hotspot within the Madrean Sky Islands region, though this specific association for C. multidentata requires confirmation.

 More Details